 Prerequisites and corequisites may have changed since this catalog was published.
-Developmental Reading courses are required if a student's reading placement test score indicates the need for RDG 032 and/or RDG 100.
-Developmental Math courses are required if a student's math placement test score indicates the need for MAT 032 and/or MAT 100.
-Developmental English courses are required if a student's English placement test score indicates the need for ENG 031, ENG 032, and/or ENG 100.
+Developmental Reading courses are required if a student's reading placement test score indicates the need for RDG 100.
+Developmental Math courses are required if a student's math placement test score indicates the need for MAT 032 and/or MAT 152.
+Developmental English courses are required if a student's English placement test score indicates the need for ENG 032 and/or ENG 100.
 Students must discuss their placement test scores with an academic advisor before registering for any courses.